canning1295/CanDoYouTube/README.md

 playback speed on the page so you can confirm the setting.
 Debug logs are also written to the browser console when keys are pressed.

-Open the extension options to configure the value for the `w` key and manage the list of allowed sites.
+Open the extension options to configure the value for the `w` key, set how long the extension waits before speeding up ads, and manage the list of allowed sites.
 Settings are stored using `chrome.storage.sync` so they persist between browser sessions.

 ## Files